b3namine/dz-wilaya-data/README.md

 > Tables Schemas

 * `schema.sql`: The Tables Schema for the Sql, MySql like databases.
-* `schema.sql`: The Tables Schema for the Sqlite databases.
+* `schema.sqlite`: The Tables Schema for the Sqlite databases.

 > The Data